Fiona’s Contact Details

 Rates and Practical Information:

-I work with young people and adult individuals; my rate is £75 for 50-minutes session or £80 for 60 minutes (depending on availability).
+I work with young people aged 18+ and adult individuals; my rate is £80 for 50-minutes session or £85 for 60 minutes (depending on availability)

 Sessions

 If you decide to work with me, we would usually meet weekly, in person or on-line.
-I am available at the BTRs on Tuesday, Wednesday and Friday afternoons.
-In our first sessions, we will agree a contract through which I guarantee your confidentiality, identify the areas you wish to work on, and discuss together the length of therapy that might suit you (I work open-ended), though we will continue to review this in partnership throughout our time together.
+I am available at the BTR on Tuesday, Wednesday and Friday afternoons.
+During the consultation and in our first session, we will agree a contract through which I guarantee your confidentiality, identify the areas you wish to work on, and discuss together the length of therapy that might suit you (I work open-ended), though we will continue to review this in partnership throughout our time together.

 For supervision, I work on-line and am happy to meet at the frequency that suits your needs (weekly, fortnightly or monthly).